Claude Code Skill

 Plans look fine until they don't.

-AZIMUTH runs the structured pressure-test before you're committed.
+AZIMUTH runs that check before you're committed.

-02 / Assumptions
+Assumptions

 Assumption audit

-03 / Failure paths
+Failure paths

 Failure path analysis

-04 / Incentives
+Incentives

 Incentive scan

-Generic advice is rejected.
+All mitigations are structural.
 "Communicate better" and "monitor closely" don't appear in the output.

 How to know it's working